Azure/SONiC/doc/linecard_hotswap/LineCard_hotSwap_HLD.md

 ### 2.1 Functional Requirements<a name="functionality"></a>

 **This feature will support the following functionality:**
-1. 1 chassis consists of swappable line cards.
+1. A chassis consists of swappable line cards module.
-2. Every line card with the same card type, 32*100G(Different card type will be implemented in the near future.)
+2. Each line card consists of multiple external PHY ASIC.
+The external PHYs on line card must be the same.
 3. Each line card can be
     *   plug in
     *	unplug out
 4. Plug in
-    *	Event log with card number, card type
+    *	Event log with card index.
-    *	Automatically apply the configuration for that line card
+    *	Automatically apply the configuration for external PHY on line card
 5. Unplug out
-    *	Event log with card number, card type
+    *	Event log with card index.
-    *	All ports on the line card are link down.
+    *	Both system side and line side are link down.
-    *	User still can configure the line card, but the configuration will not take effect until the line card is plugged in again.
+    *	User still can configure the port, but the configuration will not take effect until the line card is plugged in again.
-    *	This unplug-out event should not impact all other line cards’ traffic.
+    *	This unplug-out event should not impact all other external PHYs' traffic.

 ### 2.2 Configuration and Management Requirements<a name="configuration-and-management"></a>